web-servers/jws-operator/README.md

 ```bash
 $ go mod vendor
 ```
-5. Then, simply run `make push` to build the operator and push it to your image registry.
+5. Then, simply run `make manifests docker-build docker-push` to build the operator and push it to your image registry.

 You will need to push it to a Docker Registry accessible by your Openshift Server in order to deploy it.
 For example: